 For the City has had the privilege to speak with church leaders and local mission pastors from all over the country and the same question is always asked.
-The questions phrasing often changes, but the heart is the same: How do I motivate my church to care for the marginalized?
+The question phrasing often changes, but the heart is the same: How do I motivate my church to help marginalized communities?
 For most churches the problem is a combination of time, lack of proximity to the marginalized, age, or simply sin.
 The reasons vary from church to church.
 What is always most surprising to us is that the solutions rarely take into consideration the most important and most basic truth.

-Churches Often Don’t Care for the Marginalized Because...They Don't Want To
+Churches Often Don’t Care for Marginalized Groups Because...They Don't Want To

 Though the header may sound provocative, the sad reality is that church members rarely do anything they don’t want to.
 Until this point is acknowledged, no social media campaign, sermon series, or small group curriculum will change a church member’s heart and mind.
 Christians do not serve their city, volunteer to serve in Sunday ministries, tithe, or take any steps in serving the church body or the marginalized because they don't want to.
 A lack of desire is such an obvious reason that it often goes overlooked.